What is a GPU render farm

 Now Fox Renderfarm is applicable to Redshift for Maya and Blender Cycles.
 There are more than 100 pieces of NVIDIA Tesla M40 cards in Fox Renderfarm cluster, each server has 128G system memory with two M40 computing cards.
-Welcome to Fox Renderfarm to experience the super fast GPU
+Welcome to Fox Renderfarm to experience the super fast GPU cloud rendering!

 Will GPU Rendering Dominate the 3D Industry?

 Relying on memory rather than processor speed, GPU rendering can be much faster than normal CPU rendering.
 The speed increase is due to the way different processors handle jobs.
 The main processor on a motherboard is good at tackling a few difficult calculations at a time.
 Think of the CPU as the manager of a factory, thoughtfully making tough decisions.